syncfusion-content/blazor-docs/blazor/speeddial/display-modes.md

 ## Radial mode

-The action items in Blazor Speed Dial can be displayed in a circular patter like a radial menu by setting [Mode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfSpeedDial.html#Syncfusion_Blazor_Buttons_SfSpeedDial_Mode) property.
+The action items in Blazor Speed Dial can be displayed in a circular pattern like a radial menu by setting [Mode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfSpeedDial.html#Syncfusion_Blazor_Buttons_SfSpeedDial_Mode) property.
 You can customize the `Direction`, `StartAngle`, `EndAngle` and `Offset` by setting [SpeedDialRadialSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SpeedDialRadialSettings.html) tag directive.

 ### Direction